 3. Cheese:

-Even though cheese may be craving to you, usually the soft kind of cheese during pregnancy is a strict no. Some good examples are the cheddar and parmesan, being hard and stout in nature, they often contain little or no water content in it.
+Even though cheese may be craving you, soft cheese during pregnancy is usually a strict no. Some good examples are the cheddar and parmesan, being hard and stout; they often contain little or no water.

 4. Certain Veggies and fruits: